Faculty Directory

 GSAS Merit Fellowship, Harvard University (2010)

-Statistical and adaptive signal processing, neural signal processing, systems neuroscience
+Statistical and adaptive signal processing, neural signal processing, machine learning, systems neuroscience

 Graduate students win ISR and ECE awards